rakshabesafe/essedum-platform/essedum-ui/agent-designer-backend/README.md

 ### Health

+**Functionality:** Exposes liveness and readiness probes for the API server.
+The liveness probe confirms the process is alive; the readiness probe verifies the database connection is active and the server can handle traffic.

+**Use:**
+- Call `/health` from a load balancer or container orchestrator (Kubernetes, Docker Compose) as a liveness check — if it returns anything other than 200, the container is restarted.
+- Call `/health/ready` before routing traffic to the instance (readiness gate).
+Also useful for smoke-testing the server after startup to confirm the DB migration ran correctly.
+- Both endpoints are used by `test_ollama.py` and `_check_endpoints.py` to verify the server is up before running tests.

 | Method | Path | Description |
 |--------|------|-------------|
 | `GET` | `/health` | Liveness check → `{"status": "ok"}` |